-BTEC Level 2 First Diploma in Public Services
+Level 2 Certificate in Preparation for Public Services

 This is a one year course for those interested in the Public Services and the work that they undertake.
-The BTEC First Diploma gives you a qualification equivalent to 4 GCSEs at Grade 4+.
-BTEC First Diplomas are valued by employers and Further Education establishments.
+The BTEC Level 2 Certificate gives you a qualification that is valued by employers and Further Education establishments.